athomasoriginal/dotfiles/README.rst

 Housekeeping
 ============

 This setup is for OSX.
-Tested on macOS
+Tested on macOS 10.12 Sierra.

 Before you run the install script, please make sure you complete the following steps: